By Roy Burner (Minister of the Gospel)

-Door of opportunity lies within the confines of each individual whether they will concede to the opportunity given or not.
-There are some doors of opportunity that should not be entered into that can be a danger to one's soul and final destiny; if not dealt with.
+Door of opportunity lies within the grasp of each individual whether they utilize that opportunity or not.
+There are some doors of opportunity that should not be entered into that can be a danger to one's soul and final destiny.

 Scripture reveals: There is a way which seems right to a man; but the end thereof are the ways of death (Proverbs 14:12).
 The way which seems right may not be the best or righteous way.

-The greatest door of opportunity was given by the Savior of the World, saying: God so loved the world, that he gave his only begotten Son (the Lord Jesus Christ) that whosoever believes in him should not perish, but have everlasting life (John 3:16).
+The greatest door of opportunity is given by God Himself: For God so loved the world, that he gave his only begotten Son (the Lord Jesus Christ) that whosoever believes in him should not perish, but have everlasting life (John 3:16).

-It is unfortunate that many have rejected so great a plan of salvation extended to all of mankind.
+It is unfortunate that many have rejected this great invitation.
 Scripture reveals: This is the condemnation, that light (the Lord Jesus Christ) come into the world, and men loved darkness rather than light, because their deeds were evil (John 3:19).

 A Bible commentary noted: The lost (those without Christ) are so controlled by Satan that he effectively shields them from the gospel message (or door of opportunity).
 Scripture reveals: He that believes on the Son (the Lord Jesus Christ) has everlasting life; and he that believes not the Son shall not see life but the wrath of God abides (or remains) on him (John 3:36).

-There are some who are wrapped in a cloak of righteousness while living contrary to the Word of God; and unless repentance comes they are openly inviting the judgmental side of God.
+There are some who are wrapped in a cloak of unrighteousness living contrary to the Word of God; and unless repentance comes, they are openly inviting the judgmental side of God.
 Scripture reveals: This know also, that in the last days (of which we are in) perilous times shall come (2 Timothy 3:1).

 The door of opportunity will be available towards the salvation of the soul, but many will not enter in because of deception, walking in the way of the ungodly rather than that of a holy nature.
 Many will not even realize the trap that has ensnared them; capturing their attention, rather than the life-saving gospel message of Christ.

 The apostle Peter spoke of those that walk after (or according) to the flesh, in the lust of uncleanness, and despise government (or authority).
-Presumptuous are they, self-willed, they are not afraid to speak evil of dignities (2 Peter 2:10).
+Presumptuous are they, self-willed, they are not afraid to speak evil of dignities.
 And shall receive the reward (or wages) of unrighteousness, as they that count it pleasure to riot in the daytime.
-Spots they are and blemishes, sporting themselves with their own deceivings while they feast with you (2 Peter 2:13).
+Spots they are and blemishes, sporting themselves with their own deceiving while they feast with you (2 Peter 2:13).